Welcome to Sunset Soaring – Radio Control Flying on Sydney’s North Shore

 For a more detailed report see our Weather page.

-New flying field web camera
+Flying field web camera

 During our normal flying hours the camera will automatically cycle between a number of different pan, tilt and zoom (PTZ) views of the area, but it can also be controlled manually by Sunset Soaring Club administrators.